stat545ubc-2021/functionsjuliafast/assignment_1b.md

 starwars %>% boxplot_numeric_category(sex, name)
 ```

     ## Error in boxplot_numeric_category(., sex, name): You have entered a non-numeric, non-integer, or non-double input.
-Please enter a variable of a numeric, integer, or double class for the y inputcharacter
+Please enter a variable of a numeric, integer, or double class for the y input.
+Class type of the variable you entered is: character

 ``` r
 #create a boxplot using the dplyr "storms" dataset that shows the distribution of the wind speeds observed for the storms Caroline and Doris